mrx7014/HorizonUX/MAKECONFIGS.md

 - **BUILD_TARGET_BOOT_ANIMATION_FPS**: Add any integer value lesser than or equal to 60 if you have a bootanimation that has video/gif like transistions
 - **BUILD_TARGET_SHUTDOWN_ANIMATION_FPS**: Same applies for this variable
 - **RECOVERY_IMAGE_PATH**: To be filled by the builder if they want to patch their device's recovery.
+- **TARGET_INCLUDE_HORIZONUX_ELLEN**: Ellen, a script that spoofs and does some misc jobs when the device is booting. (kinda like a "tweaker" but it doesn't do anything to performance)

 ## Fill these to prevent build errors.
 - **PRODUCT_CSC_NAME**: The csc code of your product image, don't put random string there.